Use these 10 great tips to make your LinkedIn profile stand out and be noticed for all the right reasons.

 - Don’t try and put keywords into your name.
 It is against LinkedIn’s terms of service and will see you banned.

 - With your headline & job titles remember to add in symbols to separate the keyword terms and make the keywords stand out.
-You can check out my LinkedIn Profile to see what I mean in terms of symbols.

 2. Write a Powerful Summary